LUC-Design-for-the-Web/webdev_assignment1/README.md

 ## Requirement 1 (Project Proposal)

 Create a file named **"assignment1.html"** and code the basic html document structure.
-Within the <head> of your site, include the required meta tags (charset, keywords, description, viewport, author), the title tag which includes the topic of your site.
+Within the ```html <head> ```of your site, include the required meta tags (charset, keywords, description, viewport, author), the title tag which includes the topic of your site.
 Within the <body> of your site, include the following content listed in the bullet points below.
 When providing the content below, please use the most appropriate tag to provide structure to your content.

 * Draft a mission statement for your site.